 A program is the degree you are aiming to complete.
-Under the 2006-2008 and 2008-2010 catalogs, programs are broken down into degree and school.
-Under the 2010-2012 catalog, programs are linked to each separate major code.
+Under the 2008-2010 catalogs, programs are broken down into degree and school.
+Under the 2010-2012 catalog forward, programs are linked to each separate major code.

 "Entry Term" is the term your requirements will be evaluated against.
 This corresponds with the catalog year.
 In CAPP, the Entry Term can be any term in which that catalog is in effect:

 |2008-2010 Catalog||2008 Fall, 2009 Spring, 2009 Summer, 2009 Fall, 2010 Spring, 2010 Summer|

 |2010-2012 Catalog||2010 Fall, 2011 Spring, 2011 Summer, 2011 Fall, 2012 Spring, 2012 Summer|

 |2012-2014 Catalog||2012 Fall, 2013 Spring, 2013 Summer, 2013 Fall, 2014 Spring, 2014 Summer|